jsdelivrbot/milwaukee-brews/README.md

 ## How to Run this App

-You can view it online or clone it down to your local machine.
+You can view it [online]((https://milwaukee-brews.herokuapp.com/)) or clone it down to your local machine.
 To clone it, do the following:

 1. Open up terminal.
 2. Navigate to where you want to clone it.
 3. Type: `git clone https://github.com/hellofromtonya/milwaukee-brews.git`.
 4. Type: `cd milwaukee-brews`
-5. Start up your Node server.
+5. Type: `npm start`.
+This starts up the server on `http://localhost:5000/`.
 6. Open it up in your browser.
 Click on any of the markers.

 ## How it was built